-“BIM objects grant easy access to detailed technical documentation as well as external pages on how to correctly install the products.
+“BIM objects grant easy access to detailed technical documentation as well as external pages on how to install the products correctly.
 This data can be used at the design phase to prevent errors that would lead to cost overruns and waste.”

 Psst!
-Did you know that architects, engineers and interior designers on bimobject.com can filter products on sustainability data?
+Did you know that architects, engineers, and interior designers on bimobject.com can filter products on sustainability data?
 Now you do!
-Our partner Prodikt can help you get your environmental information in check.
+Our partner Eando can help you get your environmental information in check.